ropensci/rdataretriever/README.md

 **Install a committed dataset**

-When we want to reanalyze the dataset to reproduce our analysis we can load it back into any of our backends.
+To reanalyze a committed dataset, rdataretriever will obtain the data and script from the history and rdataretriever will install this particular data into the given back-end.
 For example, SQLite:

 ```coffee
 rdataretriever::install_sqlite('abalone-age-a76e77.zip')